Rosi Hollinbeck -- Middle Grade Historical

 “No wasting time.
 We got some tings to talk about.
 You come straight home after de Schenke.”
 He turned and walked away.

 “Well, that don’t sound good,” Freddy muttered as he walked to the speakeasy.
-Poppa usually came home from work happy.
-Sometimes they’d play a little catch in the park across the street, but not today.
+Poppa was usually happy after work, but not today.
 Freddy hurried.
-He had seen the back of Poppa’s hand enough times to know not to make him wait when he was grumpy.
+He had seen the back of Poppa’s hand enough times to know not to make him wait.

 Freddy pushed his way to the bar and put his pail up.
 He could barely see over the tall counter, but Otto knew who he was and what he wanted.
 And he knew better than to give Freddy a pail of foam.